SJamieson/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

 I am a graduate student in the [MIT-WHOI Joint Program](http://mit.whoi.edu/) studying Applied Ocean Science and Engineering.
-I'm pursuing the development of a multi-robot system that can autonomously explore and build semantics maps of environments where communication is limited, such as the ocean.
+I'm pursuing the development of a multi-robot system that can autonomously explore and build semantics maps of environments where communication is limited, such as the oceans.
 My co-supervisors are [Dr. Yogesh Girdhar](https://www.whoi.edu/profile/ygirdhar) ([WHOI](https://www.whoi.edu)) and [Dr. Jonathan How](http://www.mit.edu/people/jhow/) ([MIT](https://www.mit.edu)).